chanchanandroo/Free-Code-Camp/bisection_method_squareroot_README.md

 Download and then bash in the terminal: python bisection_method_squareroot.py

-You cana then change the N variable to be different numbers and the function will find the square root whether it's doable or not.
+You can then change the N variable to be different numbers and the function will find the square root whether it's doable or not.
 If it can't find it, it'll throw an error message.

 # Code Walkthrough